GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/1-tenant-factory/README.md

 Our tenant design creates two folders per tenant:

 - a higher level folder under central control, where services specific for the tenant but not controlled by them can be created (log sinks, shared networking connections)
-- a lower level folder which under almost complete control of the tenant, where their projects and services can be created
+- a lower level folder under tenant control, where their projects and services can be created

 Each tenant can optionally:

 - use a separate billing account
 - use a separate Cloud Identity / Workspace
-- be created with full FAST compatibility, so that they can independently deploy stages 1+ in their area
+- be configured for full FAST compatibility, to allow independent deployment of a FAST Landing Zone in their environment

-This stage is configured as a factory and allows managing multiple tenants.
-When tenants are configured in FAST compatible mode, this stage acts as a bootstrap stage for the tenant.
+This stage is configured as a factory and allows managing multiple tenants together.
+When a tenant is configured in FAST compatible mode, this stage effectively acts as its bootstrap stage.

 The following is a high level diagram of this stage design.